SeldonIO/seldon-core/doc/source/graph/scaling.md

 To autoscale your Seldon Deployment resources you can add Horizontal Pod Template Specifications to the Pod Template Specifications you create.
 There are two steps:

   1. Ensure you have a resource request for the metric you want to scale on if it is a standard metric such as cpu or memory.
 This has to be done for every container in the seldondeployment, except for the seldon-container-image and the storage initializer.
 Some combinations of protocol and server type may spawn additional support containers; resource requests have to be added to those containers as well.
   2. Add a HPA Spec referring to this Deployment.
-(We presently support v2beta2 version of k8s HPA Metrics spec)
+(We presently support v2 version of k8s HPA Metrics spec)
+     * This will required a Kubernetes cluster of >= 1.23

 To illustrate this we have an example Seldon Deployment below: